-We have introduced a new program of Medical Team Associates (MTA) on the Pediatric Hospital Medicine (PHM) Teams to further enhance the clinical learning environment: MTA’s serve the inpatient teams to offload tasks from residents, such as arranging for tests and procedures, obtaining medical records, scheduling interpreters, arranging for durable medical equipment for discharge, scheduling follow-up visits and the like.
+We introduced a new program of Medical Team Associates (MTA) on the Pediatric Hospital Medicine (PHM) Teams to further enhance the clinical learning environment: MTA’s serve the inpatient teams to offload tasks from residents, such as arranging for tests and procedures, obtaining medical records, scheduling interpreters, arranging for durable medical equipment for discharge, scheduling follow-up visits and the like.
 Other programs who have similar staff have found that it makes a huge difference for residents by allowing for more time to be at the bedside or to participate in self-directed learning activities.
 We believe that this new program will have a positive impact on workload and wellness.

 Inpatient Pediatrics Services

-In the 2022-2023 Academic Year, we have reorganized inpatient pediatrics services at Boston Children’s Hospital to provide better staffing, reduce workload and provide a more optimal clinical learning environment in our new X+Y rotation format.
+In the 2022-2023 Academic Year, we reorganized inpatient pediatrics services at Boston Children’s Hospital to provide better staffing, reduce workload and provide a more optimal clinical learning environment in our new X+Y rotation format.
 Here is the lineup of inpatient pediatrics rotations: